Obtaining a Study Visa or Residence Permit

 You should inquire at the Ufficio Visti of the Italian Embassy or Consulate in your country to determine exactly what is required for you to enter Italy as a foreign student.

-Take with you a copy of your enrolement certificate (a certified document from the school to confirm that you will be attending the school on a specified date).
-The enrolement certificate will be delivered as soon as the enrolement form has been submitted and the entire payment done (including the course fee, the non refundable fee, and the homestay if required).
+Take with you a copy of your enrolment certificate (a certified document from the school to confirm that you will be attending the school on a specified date).
+The enrolment certificate will be issued once your enrolment has been processed and payment of fees received.

-If you are not able to obtain your visa, you must inform the school before the commencement of your course, in any case no later than 17.00 (CET) on the last Friday before the commemcement of the course in order to have your payment refunded, apart from the enrolment fee.
+If your visa application is denied, you must inform the school before your planned start date, in any case no later than 17.00 (CET) on the last Friday before the planned start date in order to have all fees (minus the enrolment fee) refunded.
 Failure to notify the school in due time will result in the loss of your payment and the cancellation of your enrolment.

-* From 1st September 2010 students from the following countries do not need a visa in order to study in Italy for periods of less than 90 days.
+* Students from the following countries do not need a visa in order to study in Italy for periods of less than 90 days.
 A valid passport is sufficient: Andorra, Argentina, Australia, Bolivia, Brazil, Brunei, Canada, Chile, Costa Rica, Croatia, Ecuador, El Salvador, Guatemala, Honduras, Japan, Israel, Macedonia, Malaysia, Mexico, Monaco, Montenegro, Nicaragua, New Zealand, Panama, Paraguay, Singapore, South Korea, United States, Uruguay, Venezuela.

 Obtaining a residence permit

-If you intend to enrol in a language course that runs longer than 3 months, you need to apply for a residence permit (permesso di soggiorno).
+If you intend to enrol in a language course for a period that is longer than 90 days, you need to apply for a residence permit (permesso di soggiorno).

 Ufficio Immigrazione (Immigration Office)